-The Dales Way crosses through the Yorkshire Dales from east to west, spending much of its time on the riverside paths bordering the Rivers Wharfe and Dee.
-The path begins in Ilkley, a market town at the eastern edge of the Dales and takes a route through Wharfedale and Dentdale, before crossing into the foothills of the Lake District to finish on the shores of Lake Windermere, England’s largest lake, in the Lake District.
+The Dales Way crosses through the internationally renowned Yorkshire Dales National Park from east to west, spending much of its time on the riverside paths bordering the Rivers Wharfe and Dee.
+The 81 mile route begins in the market town of Ilkley on the eastern edge of the Dales and travels through Wharfedale and Dentdale, before crossing into the foothills of the Lake District National Park to finish on the shores of Lake Windermere, England’s largest lake.

 Ilkley to Bowness on Windermere 81 miles/130 km